asharif123/workout-tracker/README.md

 The user can also log multiple exercises in a workout on a given day, track the name, type, weight, sets, reps, and duration of exercise.

-This was created using HTML, CSS, Javascript to define frontend/backend code, Express.js, and Mongoose library to define the backend code and allos users to add, view stats of last 7 workouts.
+This was created using HTML, CSS, Javascript to define frontend/backend code, Express.js, and Mongoose library to define the backend code and allows users to add, view stats of last 7 workouts.

 # Main Page